Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 Measure engineering efficiency through pull request velocity, review time, and cycle time across both cohorts.

 Let's understand this with a practical example.
 Consider an engineering director.
 She sees Team A at 5% Claude Code adoption versus Team B at 60%.
-Faros AI data shows Team B merges 47% more pull requests daily but has 35% longer review times.
+Faros data shows Team B merges 47% more pull requests daily but has 35% longer review times.

 What does this reveal?
 Team B is writing code faster with Claude Code, but the increased volume is creating a new bottleneck in code review.
 The team that appeared more productive based on code generation alone is actually slowing down overall delivery because reviewers can't keep pace.
 This is why measuring the entire workflow matters, not just coding speed.